googlemaps/java-on-demand-rides-deliveries-stub-provider/README.md

 [website](https://cloud.google.com/appengine/docs/standard/java/using-gradle).

 Install and configure the following prerequisites:
-- Java 8 or 11.
-Make sure your environment is set to either of the two.
+- Make sure your environment is set to Java 11.
-  We recommend [SDKMan](https://sdkman.io/usage) for more convenient management of the Java version in your system.
 - Make sure that your Cloud project is set up on your Google account.
 Go to [Setting up and validating your Cloud project](https://cloud.google.com/appengine/docs/standard/java/using-gradle#setting_up_and_validating_your)
 - [gcloud CLI tool](https://cloud.google.com/sdk/install).